Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Experiments

-\paragraph{Inverted Pendulum:} We consider the \textit{inverted pendulum swing-up} problem, a classic control task, from the OpenAI Gym \cite{brockman2016openai}.
+\paragraph{Inverted Pendulum:} We consider the \textit{inverted pendulum swing-up} problem, a classic control task from the OpenAI Gym \citep{brockman2016openai} as a representative example of problems from robotics that fit into our problem setup.
 The goal of this task is to apply a torque to the free end of the pendulum to swing it to an upright position, starting from a random initial position.
-We modify the environment to suit the assumptions of our problem statement (see Appendix \ref{sec:exp_details} for details).
+We modify the environment to suit the assumptions of our problem statement (see Appendix B for details).
 The algorithm is supposed to choose the initial torque that is applied to the pendulum, and the motion is simulated for $100$ time steps.
 We modify the reward function as follows: (i) it equals the original reward if the pendulum does not cross the upright position, (ii) it equals zero if the pendulum reaches the upright position with zero angular velocity, and (iii) if the upright position is crossed, then we let the reward equal the angular velocity at the time of crossing.
 These changes are made primarily to ensure that the resulting reward function is smooth, and the action of not applying a torque ($s=0$) is safe for all starting positions.

-The target of the algorithm is to maximise the reward function, while ensuring that the upright position is not crossed, i.e., the reward function does not exceed zero.
-That is, case (ii) above is the ideal (optimal) one, and case (iii) is the unsafe one.
+The goal is to maximise the reward function, while ensuring that the upright position is not crossed (thus, $h=0$), i.e., case (ii) above is the optimal one, and case (iii) is unsafe.